dalonsodev/DrinkWise/README.md

 ## 🚀 Features

-- **Interactive Drink Menu:** Browse and filter cocktails by category (e.g., alcoholic, non-alcoholic).
+- **Interactive Drink Menu:** Browse and filter cocktails by category (e.g., alcoholic, non-alcoholic, flavor profile, main spirit).
+- **Cocktail Count Display:** Shows the number of cocktails available after applying filters, with the number highlighted in gold (--accent) for better UX.
+- **Clear Filters Button:** A subtle button to reset category and spirit filters, displayed only when filters are active.
 - **Recommendation Quiz:** A quick, 3-step quiz to suggest drinks based on user preferences (e.g., alcohol content, flavor profile, spirit type).
 - **Multilingual Support:** Fully localized in Spanish and English using `react-i18next` for seamless language switching.
 - **Responsive Design:** Mobile-first UI with CSS units tailored for scalability: